-2015-16 FIRE DRILL & LOCKDOWN DRILL SCHEDULES
+2018-2019 FIRE DRILL & LOCKDOWN DRILL SCHEDULES

-The principal shall hold fire drills at least once a month at the elementary and intermediate level, and not less than twice every school year at the secondary level.
-Board Policy 6114.1
+The principal shall also hold fire drills at least once a month at the elementary level, four times every school year at the intermediate level, and not less than twice every school year at the secondary level.
+(Education Code 32001 & AR 3516.1).